worldbank/rissk/FEATURES_SCORES.md

 ## f__days_from_start
 [@Gabriele]: <> (inconsitent naming, how does it enter)

-## answer_time_set
+## answer_hour_set
-[@Gabriele]: <> (
-- Let's rename to answer_hour or event_hour,
-- should we adjust for TZ?- has been adjusted )

 Captures active interviewing events during unusual hours of the day.

 **Feature**

-`f__answer_time_set` is the hour of the day from the paradata timestamp, rounded to half-hour intervals.
-No timezone adjustments are done.
+`f__answer_hour_set` is the hour of the day from the timezone-adjusted paradata timestamp, rounded to half-hour intervals.
 It is constructed on the item level for all active interviewing actions performed by the interviewer in the paradata.

 **Score**

-Anomalies in `f__answer_time_set` across all events are detected using the [ECOD](https://arxiv.org/pdf/2201.00382.pdf), a fast, non-parametric and easy-to-interpret algorithm using cumulative distribution functions.
+Anomalies in `f__answer_hour_set` across all events are detected using the [ECOD](https://arxiv.org/pdf/2201.00382.pdf), a fast, non-parametric and easy-to-interpret algorithm using cumulative distribution functions.
 The `contamination` parameter is set to 0.11 by default (based on testing data) and can be adjusted in `environment/main.yaml`.
 Increase it to be stricter, decrease to be more lenient.

 `s__answer_time_set` is the share of anomalies per interview.
 The value ranges from 0 (whole interview was conducted during usual hours of the day) to 1 (whole interview during unusual hours of the day).
 Please note that the score is treating all days equal and is not dependent on the date nor the day-of-the-week.